blessme247/blessme247/README.md

 I like to create memorable digital experiences on the web.

-*   🧠  I write REACT AND JAVASCRIPT
+*   🧠  I build web applications with ReactJS, NextJS, JavaScript and TypeScript
 *   🤝  I'm open to collaborating on Web2 projects